mapbox/logbt/readme.md

   - Automatically clean up coredumps on the system (to avoid your disk filling up)
   - Work on sudo-enabled travis-ci.org machines

+### Upgrading

+If upgrading from a previous logbt version see [Upgrading.md](UPGRADING.md) for details on how to adapt your code.

 ### Supports

  - Linux and OS X